theirc/airbel/src/_projects/tunakujenga.md

   latitude: '3.42139'
   longitude: '399.51472'
 description: >-
-  Tunakujenga is a family learning program that empowers caregivers to learn and practice social and emotional learning activities with their children at home.
+  Tunakujenga is a family learning program designed to empower caregivers to engage in nurturing and playful parenting to support their children’s social and emotional development.
 hero_image: /uploads/momsclub-3.png
 featured_image: /uploads/screen-shot-2018-09-23-at-20-12-41.png
 featured_video_url: